MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 ```

 The `SagaClassMapping` base class maps the `CorrelationId` of the saga, and handles some of the basic
 bootstrapping of the class map.
-All of the properties, including the property for the `CurrentState`
+All other properties, including the property for the `CurrentState`
 (if you're using state machine sagas), must be mapped by the developer.
 Once mapped, the `ISessionFactory`
 can be created using NHibernate directly.
 From the session factory, the saga repository can be created.

+> Important:
+> The `SagaClassMapping` has default mapping for the `CorrelationId` as a database generated primary key.
+> If you use your own mapping, you must follow the same convention, otherwise there is a big chance to
+> get deadlock exceptions in case of high throughput.

 ```csharp
 ISessionFactory sessionFactory = CreateSessionFactory();